Authorization is the act of determining that a person is entitled to access a resource in question.

 Current Authorization Services

 - Apollo is a centralized, mainframe-based authorization and group membership repository.
 It allows developers to set up group membership and authorization schema for their applications.

-- The OHS Contacts System is a tool used by central offices to identify individuals in campus departments that are responsible for specific business and technical roles.
+- The OHS Contacts System (OHSC) is a tool used by central offices to identify individuals in campus departments that are responsible for specific business and technical roles.

 Future Authorization Services